Welcome to FullContact!

 - Add or Ignore suggested contacts found in your Email Signatures (Premium users only)

-2. Click on History on the left-hand side dashboard to view all changes being made to your contacts
+2. Click on History from the top menu to view all changes being made to your contacts

 - In chronological order, view the edits, additions, merges, deletions, etc. occurring in your FullContact address book.
 This area is helpful to understand what changes and improvements FullContact is providing you with, in addition to manual work you’ve done.